2020–21 Liga de Expansión MX season

-The 2020–21 Liga de Expansión MX season is the first professional season of the second-tier football division in Mexico.
-The season is divided into two championships—the Torneo Apertura and the Torneo Clausura—each in an identical format and each contested by the same sixteen teams.
-The Apertura tournament started on 18 August 2020 and concluded on 20 December 2020.
-The Clausura tournament started on 12 January 2021 and will conclude in May 2021.
+The 2020–21 Liga de Expansión MX season was the first professional season of the second-tier football division in Mexico.
+The season was divided into two short tournaments (Guard1anes 2020 and Guardianes 2021), each tournament with 16 participating clubs and the same competition format.
+The Guard1anes 2020 started on 18 August 2020 and concluded on 20 December 2020.
+The Guard1anes 2021 started on 12 January 2021 and conclude in May 2021.

 Changes from the previous season

 The Liga de Expansión MX is a Mexican football league founded in 2020 as part of the Mexican Football Federation's "Stabilization Project", which has the primary objective of rescuing the financially troubled teams from the Ascenso MX and prevent the disappearance of a second-tier league in Mexico, for which there will be no promotion and relegation during the following six years.
 The project also attempts for Liga MX and former Ascenso MX teams to consolidate stable projects with solid basis, sports-wise and administrative-wise, financially wise and in infrastructure.